Fresh advisory against fraudulent websites inviting registration under PM-Kusum Scheme

-NEW DELHI: New & Renewable Energy Ministry on Friday issued a fresh advisory against fraudulent websites claiming registration under Pradhan Mantri Kisan Urja Suraksha evam Utthaan Mahabhiyan (PM-KUSUM) Scheme.
+NEW DELHI, July 10: New & Renewable Energy Ministry on Friday issued a fresh advisory against fraudulent websites claiming registration under Pradhan Mantri Kisan Urja Suraksha evam Utthaan Mahabhiyan (PM-KUSUM) Scheme.

 ”It is recently noticed that two new websites have recently cropped up illegally claiming registration portal for PM-KUSUM Scheme.
 Web addresses of the said websites are https://kusum-yojana.co.in/ and https://www.onlinekusumyojana.co.in/.
 The miscreants behind these websites are potentially duping general public and misusing data captured through these fake portals,” according to a ministry statement here.